divio/divio-cloud-docs/how-to/configure-external-logging.rst

 Example using LogDNA
 --------------------

 This document will show you how to set up logging using the popular LogDNA service.
-Using other services the principle will be the same, with only some minor differences.
+Using other services, the principle, except for some minor differences, will be the same.

 If you don't already have a LogDNA account, visit https://logdna.com and register for a free account.
 LogDNA will provide you with an *ingestion key*.